 During the dot-com era, Bruce served as vice-president of marketing at Tallán, Inc., a $100 million custom development and e-business services firm in Glastonbury, CT, where he directed advertising, marketing, communications, and vendor partnerships.

 Bruce joined Tallán after several years as vice president and research director at Gartner, Inc., where he developed and managed research, advisory and consulting services on e-commerce and IT business strategies, partnerships and alliances, and the business value of IT investments.
-Bruce began consulting as a senior...
+Bruce began consulting as a senior associate...
 Read More.